monero-project/monero/ANONYMITY_NETWORKS.md

 @secparam (twitter) recommended changing circuits (Tor) as an additional precaution.
 This is likely not a good idea - forcibly requesting Tor to change circuits is observable by the ISP.
-Instead, `monerod` should likely disconnect from peers ocassionally.
+Instead, `monerod` should likely disconnect from peers occasionally.
 Tor will rotate circuits every ~10 minutes, so establishing new connections will use a new public key identity and make it more difficult for the hidden service to link information.
 This process will have to be done carefully because closing/reconnecting connections can also